 This is your first suit, and it will most likely be your first and only suit for a while.
 To get the most mileage out of it, choose a suit that will work for all seasons and occasions.
 It should be appropriate for not only your job interview, but day-to-day work outfits, weddings, dates, and so on.
 We suggest a suit made out of a basic all-season wool that’s mid to lightweight.
 You can easily add sweaters or vests for warmth when it’s cold, or keep fairly cool in this breathable fabric when it’s warm.

 When it comes to color, solid navy or charcoal grey will be the most versatile.
 Both colors can be worn with any shirt color, tie, pocket square, and shoes.
 If you’re choosing between the two, consider your own style and needs.
 Charcoal grey pairs well with light brown shoes for casual looks and black shoes for conservative outfits.
 Navy suits look great with brown shoes but can be trickier to wear with black shoes.
 Because of this, charcoal can give you more variety but don’t forget your personal style.
-If you rarely wear black or your suit outfits will be less formal, go with navy.
+If you rarely wear black or your suit outfits will be less formal, go with the navy.

 Stick with basic, classic details

-Now that you know which fabric and color works best for you, it’s time to pick a suit.
+Now that you know which fabric and color work best for you, it’s time to pick a suit.
 Get something timeless that will work in your wardrobe for years to come.
 A single-breasted, two-button jacket is a design common in many workplaces.
 Three-inch notch lapels are simple and less formal than peak lapels.
 Stick with flat front trousers with a slight or medium break (which we’ll get to in a moment.)
 Minimal shoulder padding and flap pockets finish off your classic look.

 Make sure it fits